web3index/web3index-org/README.md

 ```
 {
+  // Revenue should be denominated in USD at time of payout
   "revenue": {
     "now": 61779.07, // total revenue as of now
     "oneDayAgo": 60579.17, // total revenue as of 1 day ago